rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 52. 🔁 _Macbeth_, William Shakespeare
 53. _The Castle of Crossed Destinies_, Italo Calvino (trans.
 William Weaver)
 54. _The Art of Gathering: How We Meet and Why It Matters_, Priya Parker
-55. “The Masque of the Red Death”, Edgar Allen Poe
-56. _Rare Flavours_, Ram V & Filipe Andrade
+55. _Rare Flavours_, Ram V & Filipe Andrade
-57. _The Sign of the Four_, Arthur Conan Doyle
+56. _The Sign of the Four_, Arthur Conan Doyle
-58. _Tea: A User’s Guide_, Tony Gebely
+57. _Tea: A User’s Guide_, Tony Gebely
-59. _The Daughters of Ys_, M. T. Anderson & Jo Rioux
+58. _The Daughters of Ys_, M. T. Anderson & Jo Rioux
-60. _The Tea Enthusiast's Handbook: A Guide to Enjoying the World's Best Teas_, Mary Lou Heiss & Robert J. Heiss
+59. _The Tea Enthusiast's Handbook: A Guide to Enjoying the World's Best Teas_, Mary Lou Heiss & Robert J. Heiss
-61. _My Favorite Thing is Monsters: Book One_, Emil Ferris
+60. _My Favorite Thing is Monsters: Book One_, Emil Ferris
-62. _The People in the Trees_, Hanya Yanagihara
+61. _The People in the Trees_, Hanya Yanagihara
-63. _My Favorite Thing is Monsters: Book Two_, Emil Ferris
+62. _My Favorite Thing is Monsters: Book Two_, Emil Ferris
-64. _The Many Deaths of Laila Starr_, Ram V & Filipe Andrade
+63. _The Many Deaths of Laila Starr_, Ram V & Filipe Andrade
-65. _Mengzi with Selections from Traditional Commentaries_ (trans.
+64. _Mengzi with Selections from Traditional Commentaries_ (trans.
 Bryan W. Van Norden)

 ## Skimmed